The rank of Mazur's Eisenstein ideal: Introduction

 where $F(y)$ is a polynomial of the form

 The polynomial $F(y)$ is not determined canonically, but its Newton polygon is.
-Mazur's original question asked about this Newton polygon, which influences the factoring behavior of $F(y)$.
-This is interesting because one knows that the normalization $\tilde{\bT^0}$ of $\bT^0$ is of the form
+Mazur's original question addressed this Newton polygon, which influences the factoring behavior of $F(y)$.
+This is interesting because one can read off partial (but, often, complete) information about the number of Eisenstein-congruent cusp forms and the ``depth'' of these congruences from the Newton polygon -- see \cite{BKK2014} for a careful discussion.
+In particular, one knows that the normalization $\tilde{\bT^0}$ of $\bT^0$ is of the form